Triebel-Lizorkin spaces with general weights: The spaces

-\begin{remark} $\mathrm{(i)}$ Further results, concerning, for instance, characterizations via oscillations, box spline and tensor-product B-spline representations\ are given\ in {\cite{D7}.} $\mathrm{(ii)}$ We mention that the techniques of {\cite{HN07} }are incapable of dealing with spaces of variable smoothness.
+\begin{rem} $\mathrm{(i)}$ Further results, concerning, for instance, characterizations via oscillations, box spline and tensor-product B-spline representations\ are given\ in {\cite{D7}.} $\mathrm{(ii)}$ We mention that the techniques of {\cite{HN07} }are incapable of dealing with spaces of variable smoothness.
 Also our assumptions on the weight $\{t_{k}\}$\ play an exceptional role in the paper.

 $\mathrm{(iii)}$ We draw the reader's attention to paper {\cite{LSTDW10} } where generalized Besov-type and Triebel-Lizorkin-type spaces are studied.
-They assumed that the weight sequence $\{t_{k}\}$ lies in some class which different from the class $\dot{X}_{\alpha ,\sigma ,p}.$ \end{remark}
+They assumed that the weight sequence $\{t_{k}\}$ lies in some class which different from the class $\dot{X}_{\alpha ,\sigma ,p}.$ \end{rem}